Venezuela Issues Million Bolivar Banknote... Worth 36 Pence

 Tres nuevos billetes serán incorporados al Cono Monetario vigente, como parte de la ampliación de la actual familia de especies monetarias.#BCV 🇻🇪 pic.twitter.com/HdUDbrrZ5F— Banco Central de Venezuela (@BCV_ORG_VE) March 5, 2021

-The brutal truth of the matter is that sovereign countries can go ‘bankrupt’.
+The brutal truth of the matter is that sovereign countries can effectively go ‘bankrupt’, the pedantic legal distinction between a default and a 99.999% devaluation making little difference in reality to ordinary citizens.
 They can enter a sovereign debt crisis, where fears over ability to repay debt rise, interest rates rise and money from abroad becomes prohibitively expensive to borrow.
 This has happened throughout history, with a wave of defaults occurring in the 1980s across Eastern Europe, Africa, and Latin America.
 Russia defaulted in 1998.
 Greece came close last decade.

 When money is borrowed from a domestic central bank, countries can and do spiral into hyperinflation.
 Expanding the money supply does not magically create more value.
 It leads to wheelbarrows of cash, savings obliterated, and million Bolivar notes.
 Venezuela demonstrates it this week.
 Controlling public finances matters…